Leah Bernini Cronin, PhD, MA, MA

 Leah leads the Irish folk/rock band, Celts Crossing, and performs Irish and Celtic fiddle in a variety of solo, duet, and trios throughout central Ohio.

-Leah & Friends, “Tunes and Tales” by the Newark Granville Symphony Orchestra, Licking County Library; Weasel Boy Brewing with Celts Crossing; “Irish Community Ceili” at the Granville Center for the Arts; Middleton Senior Living; Otterbein Granville SeniorLife Community, among others.
-Photographs and videos coming soon.
+In 2025, Leah performed with Leah & Friends, “Tunes and Tales” by the Newark Granville Symphony Orchestra, Licking County Library; Weasel Boy Brewing with Celts Crossing; “Irish Community Ceili” at the Granville Center for the Arts with Celts Crossing and her students; Middleton Senior Living and Otterbein Granville SeniorLife Community with Celts Crossing, and the Granville Parent Co-Operative Preschool.

 all photographs courtesy of Olivia Boucher